sihai571332/SR/docker/cav/edge/README.md

-# Before Running the 'buildrun.sh' Script
-1. Two files are too big to put in the repository, so you cannot run the 'buildrun.sh' script correctly without those two files.

-2. Those two files are 'yolov3.weight' and 'yolo.h5'.

-You need to download the 'yolov3.weight' first and do something to covert it to 'yolo.h5'.
-See the README file in 'detection' folder for details.

 # Usage
-Before run the 'buildrun.sh' script, please make a few changes to the following files.
+Before run the 'run.sh' script, please make a few changes to the following files.

+1. run the 'build.sh' file first if you haven't or if you made changes to any files in those four folders(i.e., grab, fusion, detection, broadcast)

+$ bash build.sh

-1. change the broker url in broadcast/pub.py to the actual broker IP address you are going to use.
+2. change the broker url in broadcast/pub.py to the actual broker IP address you are going to use.

 e.g., In the file broadcast/pub.py